openstack-archive/fuel-docs/pages/release-notes/v6-1/new-features/heat.rst

 Heat Docker Resource enabled by default
 +++++++++++++++++++++++++++++++++++++++

-Mirantis OpenStack 6.1 enables Docker Resource for Heat by default.
-Now it can be used by Murano without additional deployment workarounds.
-Installed at the deployment step, Docker Resource is available for Heat on its first launch.
-Use the :command:`heat resource-type-list` command to view the list of available resources.
+Mirantis OpenStack 6.1 installs the Docker Resource for Heat when Murano is selected.
+This enables Murano to consume the Docker Resource for Heat immediately.
+Use the :command:`heat resource-list` command on any controller to view the list of available resources.

 For more details, see the `Enable Heat Docker resource by default
 <https://blueprints.launchpad.net/mos/+spec/heat-docker-resource-by-default>`_